ErwanLorteau/microservices_demo/terraform/README.md

 All mandatory steps
 No optionnal steps

+# Report
+Available at the root of the git repo

 # Deployment
 Simply follow the instrution provided in the original readme of the microservice demo, with a single change You need a gcloud account with enhanced quota (more ip adress range, and 1300gb) to deploy on 4 nodes with e2 instances as stated in the guidelines (no autopilot)